cocos/cocos-docs/en/advanced-topics/hot-update.md

 3. After release of the game, if you need to update the version, you need to generate a set of remote asset versions, including the `assets` directory, `src` directory and manifest file.
 Then deploy these files to your server.
 4. When the hot update script detects that the server manifest version does not match local version, the hot update starts

-The example project used in the tutorial is based on the BlackJack example.
-To show the hot update process, delete the table scene in the project, set to version 1.0.0.
-And save the full version of project assets with the table scene in the `remote-assets` directory, set to version 1.1.0.
+To show the hot update process, the example project used in the tutorial has a full version with 1.1.0 information saved in the `remote-assets` directory, and the default build of the project generates version 1.0.0.
 At the beginning of the game it will check whether there is a version of the remote update, if you find a remote version the user is prompted to update.
-When update is complete, the user re-enter the game to launch the table scene.
+When update is complete, the user re-enter the game and see the version 1.1.0 information.

 ![table](./hot-update/table.png)

-**Note**, the project contains `remove-assets` is for debug mode, the developer must use the debug mode when building the test project, otherwise the release mode jsc file priority will be higher than `remove-assets` in the assets and cause the script to fail.
+**Note**: the project contains `remove-assets` is for debug mode, the developer must use the debug mode when building the test project, otherwise the release mode jsc file priority will be higher than `remove-assets` in the assets and cause the script to fail.

 ### Use the version generator to generate the manifest file